 Terry Plage has started a group in South Africa associated

 with CN, called The Collegiate Fellowship of Chivalry.

 added a new section to the Companionship section of the web site

 called Discipline of the Sword.
 It presents a short summary

 of how to use the long-sword according to Italian and German traditions.

 This adds a new dimension to our Path to Knighthood Program.

-It is not mandatory at this point, but offers a scope of knowledge
+It is not mandatory, but offers a scope of knowledge that can

 I hope you find it interesting.
 Please